 Mexica pronounced (meh-shee-ka) is a broad term used on here to refer the collective of Mexican area Indigenous peoples of which there are many.
 Most people who claim Mexica today cannot actually claim actual Mexicah-Tenochca lineage.
-More accurately we “Mexica” comprised of numerous Indigenous nations within Mexico (“Meso-America.”)
+More accurately we “Mexica” are comprised of numerous Indigenous nations within Mexico (“Meso-America.”)
 Descendants of the P’urhepecha, Apache, Zapotec, Raramuri, and Huichol are just a handful of the many nations who make up modern Mexicas as it pertains to this website’s education strategy.

-On this site, the term Mexica is used with the intention of giving Chicanah (Chican@s,) or so-called Latino’s of Indigenous roots, a “home base.”
-A space to claim a more accurate identity while they travel their road of Indigenous Reclamation.
+On this site, the term Mexica is used with the intention of giving Chicanah (Chican@s,) or so-called Latino’s of Indigenous roots, a home base, and identity placeholder while they travel on their road of Indigenous Reclamation and re-self discovery.

-Using the term Mexica is not meant to infer or suggest that all “Meso-american” originated people should use it for nationalistic purposes.
-However, being that the destruction of Indigenous culture and peoples was a systematic process, it is felt that Mexica , being abundant and popular in historical resources is a good first step, identity base to employ in the Systematic Rebuilding of Indigenous consciousness for “Meso-american” peoples living in the U.S.
+Using the term Mexica is not meant to claim that all “Meso-american” originated people should use it for nationalistic purposes.
+However, being that the destruction of Indigenous culture and peoples was a systematic process, it is felt that Mexica , being abundant and popular in historical resources is a good first step, and identity placeholder to employ in the Systematic Rebuilding of Indigenous consciousness for “Meso-american” peoples living in the U.S.

 Mexica, pronounced (meh-shee-ka) are synonymous with what people generally know as Aztec.
 Aztec is more of an anthropological term to reference the Mexica.
 From my understanding, the term Aztec was not used often.
 A name that was more common for the Mexica was Tenochca (teh-no-ch-ka).
 The Mexica belong to the Nahua family of Indigenous peoples of which there are many nations.